thahliyam/Codtechit_solutions_task2/README.md

 Loaded the dataset and inspected its structure for usability.
 Selected the independent (predictor) and dependent (target) variables for regression.
-Cleaned and preprocessed the data to ensure consistency and readiness for modeling.
+Cleaned and preprocessed the data to ensure consistency and readiness for modeling
-Splitting the Data:

-Divided the dataset into training (80%) and testing (20%) sets using Python's scikit-learn library.
-Model Training:

-Trained a simple linear regression model on the training dataset using scikit-learn's LinearRegression class.
 Model Evaluation:

 Evaluated the model's performance using metrics such as: